 Add marshmallows, both kinds of chocolate morsels and baking chocolate to a large mixing bowl.
 Set aside.

-In a large pot, bring the sugar, milk, vanilla and butter to a boil over medium high heat.
+In a large pot, bring the sugar, milk, and butter to a boil over medium high heat.
 Boil for 2 minutes, stirring constantly, then remove from heat.
+Add vanilla extract.

 Immediately pour the hot butter mixture over marshmallows and chocolate.
 Using an electric mixer, beat with whisk attachment until all the chocolate is melted and smooth.
 This may take a few minutes.

 Pour into a baking pan lined with parchment paper.